geobro1992/geobro1992.github.io/_pages/teaching.md

 -Developed lecture and lab material, quizzes, exams, and homework assignments\
 -Coordinated grading, labs, and field trips typically with a team of 3 undergraduate assistants\
 -Evaluated highly by students for approachability, enthusiasm, and improving students’ understanding of difficult concepts\
--Received the Outstanding Teaching Assistant Award for the Department of Fish and Wildlife Conservation
+-Received the Outstanding Teaching Assistant Award (Department of Fish and Wildlife Conservation)
 <br />
 <br />